aws/copilot-cli/site/content/docs/manifest/pipeline.en.md

     As of AWS Copilot v1.4.0, the access token is no longer needed for GitHub repository sources.
 Instead, Copilot will trigger the pipeline [using AWS CodeStar connections](https://docs.aws.amazon.com/codepipeline/latest/userguide/update-github-action-connections.html).

 <span class="parent-field">source.properties.</span><a id="source-properties-branch" href="#source-properties-branch" class="field">`branch`</a> <span class="type">String</span>
 The name of the branch in your repository that triggers the pipeline.
-The default branch name is `main`.
+Copilot autofills this field with your current local branch.

 <span class="parent-field">source.properties.</span><a id="source-properties-repository" href="#source-properties-repository" class="field">`repository`</a> <span class="type">String</span>
 The URL of your repository.